afonsolenzi/Spark_Developer_Prep/README.md

 # Spark_Developer_Prep
-All commands covered in chapter 3 of the book Learn Spark V2, including the dataset.
+## 1 - chapter 3 of the book Learn Spark V2, including the dataset.
+## 2-

 Enjoy!